SECURITIES AND EXCHANGE COMMISSION

 |Title:||Chief Financial Officer|

-Denver, CO – February 1, 2021 – CoreSite Realty Corporation (NYSE:COR) (the “Company” or “CoreSite”), a premier provider of secure, reliable, high-performance data center, cloud and interconnection solutions in major U.S. metropolitan areas, today announced Michael Millegan, founder and current Chief Executive Officer of Millegan Advisory Group 3 LLC, has joined CoreSite’s board of directors as an independent director effective February 1, 2021.
+Denver, CO – August 26, 2020 – CoreSite Realty Corporation (NYSE:COR) (the “Company” or “CoreSite”), a premier provider of secure, reliable, high-performance data center, cloud and interconnection solutions in major U.S. metropolitan areas, today announced Patricia Higgins, retired President and Chief Executive Officer and a director of Switch and Data Facilities, Inc., has joined CoreSite’s board of directors as an independent director effective August 26, 2020.
+In adding Ms. Higgins to the board, CoreSite increased the size of its board to nine members.

 Forward Looking Statements